Portuguese phrases | Most common phrases for everyday life

 English Portuguese Phonetic Transcription (IPA)

-How are you doing?
-Como você está? /ˈkõmu voˈse esˈtɐ/
+How are you doing? in Portuguese Como você está? /ˈkõmu voˈse esˈtɐ/

-Are you doing well?
-Você está bem? /voˈse esˈtɐ bẽj̃/
+Are you doing well? in Portuguese Você está bem? /voˈse esˈtɐ bẽj̃/

 If you are asked how you feel, you can answer with the following phrases: